What is Brazing? – its Diagram, Types, & How it Works

 Brazing Filler Materials

-A particular filler metal is chosen for a specific project in order to obtain the desired properties.
+A particular filler metal is chosen for a specific project to obtain the desired properties.
 These may include withstanding the service conditions required, wetting the base metals, and melting at a lower temperature than the base metals.

 Braze alloys are typically available as ribbons, rods, powder, cream, wire, and preforms.
 The application determines if the filler material is pre-placed at the desired location or applied during the heating process.